T1m3M/PEscope/README.md

 ## Introduction

-Instead of wasting the analysis time in basic static analysis by checking the sample using the various tools out there, I decided to write a tool to perform the analysis given the sample in an organized way and most importantly with colors!
+Instead of wasting the analysis time in basic static analysis by checking the sample using the various tools out there, I decided to write my own tool to perform the analysis in an organized way and most importantly with colors!

-Here you can find a full walkthrough with the tool on my blog: https://t1m3m.github.io/posts/PEscope-tool
+Here you can find a full walkthrough with the tool on my blog: https://T1m3M.github.io/posts/PEscope-tool

 ## Features